Why a Bachelor's Degree?

-- Apply for admission to CSU at least six weeks prior to any School of Nursing deadlines.
+- Apply for admission to CSU approximately four weeks prior to any School of Nursing deadlines.

 - Apply for admission to the School of Nursing.
-Complete applications are due July 1st for the Fall semester co-hort and December 1 for the Spring semester co-hort.
+Complete applications are due June 1st for the Fall semester cohort and November 1 for the Spring semester cohort.

 Selection of students is based on a number of criteria including completion of prerequisite courses, grade point average, and resume.
 The program is competitive and the number of spaces in the program is limited.
 Students not admitted or who do not accept an admission slot must reapply.
 There is no ongoing waiting list.